Get in touch

 Get insured – find a comprehensive building insurance policy without any onerous restrictions which can be imposed if, for example, you’re purchasing in a flood risk area.

-Draw up a Will – if you die, you'll want your assets (including your home) to be distributed to your loved one.
+Draw up a Will – Writing up a will can be stressful and scary.
+If you pass away, you'll want your assets (including your home) to be distributed to your loved one.
 Battens' Private Client team can assist with this.

 FAQs